pivotal/docs-tap/scst-scan/install-carbonblack-integration.hbs.md

 >**Note** The Carbon Black Scanner integration is only available for an image scan, not a source scan.

-After all prerequisites are completed, follow the steps in [Install another scanner for Supply Chain Security Tools - Scan](install-scanners.hbs.md) to install the Carbon Black Scanner.
+After you complete all prerequisites, install the Carbon Black Scanner.
+See [Install another scanner for Supply Chain Security Tools - Scan](install-scanners.hbs.md).